Distinguishing rule- and exemplar-based generalization in learning systems: 2-D classification example

-We first examine EVR in our control model classes (GLMs and GPs) to validate that it tracks rule- vs exemplar-based extrapolation, followed by analyses of various NNs.
+We first examine \gls{evr} in our control model classes (\gls{glm}s and \gls{gp}s) to validate that it tracks rule- vs exemplar-based extrapolation, followed by analyses of various \gls{nn}s.

-\textbf{Regularized GLMS: EVR reduces with rule propensity.} A key property of rule propensity is sparsity in feature space.
-A linear GLM (GLM:lin) is sparse by definition, we examine a GLM on an expanded feature set so we can manipulate this sparsity.
-The additional feature $\Phi \propto \dist*\disc$ is computed by taking the product of the observed features and normalizing by $\alpha$.
-We compute EVR for this GLM with different regularizers (regularization weight 1.0), shown in \cref{fig:linear-results}.
+\textbf{Regularized \gls{glm}s: \gls{evr} reduces with rule propensity.} A key property of rule propensity is sparsity in feature space.
+A linear \gls{glm} (GLM:lin) is sparse by definition, we examine a \gls{glm} on an expanded feature set so we can manipulate this sparsity.
+The additional feature $\Phi \propto \dist*\disc$ is the product of the observed features and normalizing by $\alpha$.
+We compute \gls{evr} for this \gls{glm} with different regularizers (regularization weight 1.0), shown in \cref{fig:linear-results}.

-GLM with no regularization (GLM:$\Phi$) displays a significant EVR.
-L2 regularization reduces it but L1 (which directly induces feature sparsity\footnote{Weight sparsity from L1-regularizer is equivalent to feature-sparsity only in special cases, including GLM.}) brings it to zero (or perfectly rule-based).
-This shows that a low EVR tracks rule propensity \ie feature-level sparsity in a model.
+\Gls{glm} with no regularization (GLM:$\Phi$) displays a significant \gls{evr}.
+L2 regularization reduces it but L1 (which directly induces feature sparsity\footnote{Weight sparsity from L1-regularizer is equivalent to feature-sparsity only in special cases, including \gls{glm}.}) brings it to zero (or perfectly rule-based).
+This demonstrates that a low \gls{evr} tracks rule propensity via feature-level sparsity.

-\textbf{Lengthscales in GPs: EVR increases with exemplar propensity.} A sufficient condition for exemplar propensity is the locality of decision boundaries.
-We can directly manipulate this in a GP with its lengthscale.
-We evaluate EVR in GPs with RBF kernels of different lengthscales in \cref{fig:linear-results}.
-We find that the EVR is lowest with high length-scales and grows as the lengthscale reduces.
-This shows that a high EVR tracks exemplar propensity, \ie having local decision boundaries.
+\textbf{Lengthscales in \gls{gp}s: \gls{evr} increases with exemplar propensity.} A sufficient condition for exemplar propensity is the locality of decision boundaries.
+We can directly manipulate this in a \gls{gp}s with its lengthscale.
+We evaluate \gls{evr} in \gls{gp}s with \gls{rbf} kernels of different lengthscales in \cref{fig:linear-results}.
+We find that the \gls{evr} is lowest with high lengthscales and grows as the lengthscale reduces, demonstrating that a high \gls{evr} tracks exemplar propensity via locality of decision boundaries.